Mote Pahulu is the New Conservative candidate for Manurewa.

 Mote is married with four adult children who were born and raised in Manurewa.
 He is of Tongan descent, and attends a local Methodist Church, a church community with people of many different ethnic backgrounds.

-Mote serves his community in several ways and plans to continue doing so.
+Mote serves his community in several ways.
 He is a local Justice of the Peace, and he volunteers at the local Citizens Advice Bureau, Friendship House, and District Court.
 He has previously been on the Board of Trustees of several local schools, including James Cook High School, Alfriston College, Manurewa East Primary School and Wesley College.

 “I understand the heartbeat of the Manurewa electorate and the issues that it faces.
 For a long time, it has been a Labour stronghold.
 But the constituents have seen and heard very little from their representatives in parliament.
 And unfortunately, in election after election, Manurewa voters have repeatedly chosen the status quo.
 Through voting, they have expected better community outcomes, but in my view, they have wasted their time choosing Labour.
 This year, New Conservative offers an alternative for Manurewa voters, and I am proud to promote New Conservative and proud to be the candidate for Manurewa.”